Support Home Experiment Builder Experiment Tree Nodes

 • Marked as 'Rejected' on your Participants page.

-• Not counted towards you Recruitment Progress.
+• Not counted towards your Recruitment Progress.

-• Not Included in your downloadable data.
+• Not included in your downloadable data.

-• Their reserved token is Returned.
+• Their reserved token is returned.

 Samples that use this node